AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 1. (Optional) To update all existing data streams within the namespace with your selected default settings, select **Apply to all existing streams in the Namespace**.

-	**Warning!** Use of this option applies your updated permission settings to *all* streams in the namespace.
+	**Warning!** Use of this option applies updated permission settings to *all* streams in the namespace.
 Use this option with care, as it overwrites existing permission settings.

 1. When you are finished editing permissions, select **Save**.

 ## Manage Permissions for Streams window

-Regardless of what context you are editing stream permissions, all edits are performed using the **Manage Permissions for Streams** dialog.
-This dialog lists a matrix of roles that have permissions for the selected streams, along with the setting for each individual each permission.
+Regardless of what context you are editing stream permissions, all edits are performed using the **Manage Permissions for Streams** window.
+This window lists a matrix of roles that have permissions for the selected streams, along with the setting for each individual each permission.
 Use this matrix to add new roles that have permissions for the streams or update individual permissions.

 ![Manage permissions](../../../communities/images/manage-permissions-for-streams.png)